Accelerant Detection at the Scene: Canines, PID, Sampling

 The forensic implication is procedural.
 In high-stakes fire investigations, a double-blind CAD search protocol is the defensible standard: the handler should not know in advance which areas the investigator suspects as origin zones or pour-pattern locations.
 In practice, a double-blind search is not always achievable at an active fire scene, but the principle of minimising handler cueing should inform how the investigator directs the team through the structure.

 False positives also arise from genuine odour confusion.
 The ASTM E2323 training list covers the most common accelerants, but not every substrate that produces a hydrocarbon vapour signature at elevated temperatures.
 Asphalt flooring, rubber-backed carpet, electrical cable insulation, certain adhesives, and engine oil can produce vapour signatures that a dog trained primarily on petroleum distillates may alert on.
-This is not a training failure; it is an inherent property of a detection system operating on vapour chemistry rather than molecular-level specificity.
+This is the scene-side manifestation of the same pyrolysis interferent problem that challenges laboratory analysts during GC-MS background subtraction.
+This is an inherent property of a detection system operating on vapour chemistry rather than molecular-level specificity.
 The electronic confirmation step, and more definitively the laboratory GC-MS step, resolves the ambiguity.

 False negatives are the less-discussed risk.
 Heavy suppression water, long time between ignition and canine search, intense heat that volatilised all residue, or heavy-pour burial under debris can all produce zero canine response to genuine accelerant.
 A negative canine result does not exclude accelerant use.
 NFPA 921 (2024 edition, section 18.5.1) is explicit: an absence of canine alert should not be interpreted as absence of ignitable liquid.